 In 2012, there was wide coverage in the mainstream media about the exodus of people from the Northeast living in Bangalore.
 The images and stories of women, children and men fleeing in thousands on trains, with their hurriedly gathered belongings, was the starting point for the idea of Unreserved.

 Unreserved is a quiet resistance.
 A gentle defiance of the single story, a refusal of the stereotype.
 Our wish is to find different perspectives of and around identity and share them as widely and publicly as possible.
-Our tone of inquiry will be gentle and playful, yet provocative.
+Our tone of inquiry is gentle and playful, yet provocative.

 Journey as Identity

-Unreserved is a 30 day performative journey on trains, that will lay a special emphasis on ‘playful’.
-Our work will be infused with games, tricks, and songs that will be performative in nature - designed to create a space for conversation that does not easily dissolve into binary confrontations.
+Unreserved was a 30 day performative journey on trains, that lay special emphasis on ‘playful’.
+Our work was infused with games, tricks, and songs that were performative in nature, designed to create a space for conversation that do not easily dissolve into binary confrontations.

-Eight performer-facilitators travel through 12 sleeper coaches, 4 unreserved compartments, and reaching 10,000 people for 30 days across the country.
-The attempt is to engage fellow passengers, TTE, vendors, cleaners in a sharing of stories.
-Stories, that re-imagine individual journeys of identity- one that is both universal in understanding and deeply personal in experience.
+Eight performer-facilitators travelled on 12 sleeper coaches, 4 unreserved compartments, and reached 10,000 people across the country, in 30 days.
+The attempt was to engage fellow passengers, TTEs, vendors, cleaners in a sharing of stories; stories that reimagined individual journeys of identity that were both universal in understanding, and deeply personal in experience.

-Platform 1 is a sharing of the learnings from each leg of the train journey.
-At each of our destinations we will engage with a local art organisation, to collaboratively host Platform 1 in public spaces.
-Inviting members from the local community and students, Platform 1 will be in the form of installations, podcasts, short films, sketches from the journey and short performance pieces directed by Anish Victor.
+Platform 1 was a sharing of the learnings from each leg of the train journey.
+At each of our destinations we engaged with a local art organisation, to collaboratively host Platform 1 in public spaces.
+Inviting members from the local community and students, Platform 1 was in the form of installations, podcasts, short films, sketches from the journey and short performance pieces directed by Anish Victor.